Mimicry: Predators

 Another case is where males are lured towards what seems to be a sexually receptive female.
 The model in this situation is the same species as the dupe.
-Beginning in the 1960s, James E. Lloyd's investigation of female fireflies of the genus Photuris revealed they emit the same light signals that females of the genus Photinus use as a mating signal.
-Further research showed male fireflies from several different genera are attracted to these "femmes fatales", and are subsequently captured and eaten.
-Female signals are based on that received from the male, each female having a repertoire of signals matching the delay and duration of the female of the corresponding species.
-This mimicry may have evolved from non-mating signals that have become modified for predation.
+Female fireflies of the genus Photuris emit light signals that mimic the mating signals of females of the genus Photinus.
+Male fireflies from several different genera are attracted to these "femmes fatales", and are captured and eaten.
+Each female has a repertoire of signals matching the delay and duration of the flashes of the female of the corresponding species.